-During my two years of studying Further Qualification in Photography at Helsinki College of Technology, I noticed that having total control and knowledge of lighting did not help me create the photographs that I saw from other photographers.
+During my two years of studying Advanced Photography at Helsinki College of Technology, I noticed that having total control and knowledge of lighting did not help me create the photographs that I saw from other photographers.

 I started to understand that in order to execute my vision and take my work to the next level, I also needed to know more about post-production.
 It was an obvious choice for me to start learning more about retouching beauty, fashion, and products because I had a huge passion for those subjects already.
 And the decision was one of the best I’ve made.

 Finding your niche and pursuing your passion in a specific field of retouching or photography is essential.
 Many retouchers and photographers whom I admire have a clear and personal vision enhanced by a deep knowledge of their craft.
 Often those are the artists at the top of their craft, and the reason for that is simple: They believe in their work, have the necessary skill to execute their plans, and have chosen to specialize in just a few areas of their industry.

 Top artists work hard to achieve their goals, so if you aim to be as good as or maybe even better than your idols, you need to practice — a lot!

 Honing your craft takes time.
 Learning new things is not going to be fast or easy.
 That’s why you need to embrace knowledge by educating yourself constantly.
 Study and practice daily to become even better at what you do.
 It takes days, weeks, months — even years to become an expert at specific types of retouching, but I strongly believe that along the way, there will be people and clients who will notice and appreciate your skills.